supertree-toolkit/stk/doc/tutorial.rst

     features and functions of the STK.
 Do not use in a real analysis.

-The aim of this tutorial is to guide you through the stages of collecting, storing and curating supertree source data.
+The aim of this tutorial is to guide you through the stages of collecting, storing and curating supertree source data (Fig. :num:`#img-pipeline`).
 This can be divided into a number of
 steps:
     * Collect and import bibliographic data
     * Collect, digitise and import trees